House Bill 71: Politicians

 The Lieutenant Governor of Texas, Dan Patrick, stated that he would pass a similar bill requiring the Ten Commandments in schools in the next legislative session, known as Senate Bill 1515.
 He criticized Speaker of the Texas House of Representatives Dade Phelan for failing to put the bill to a vote on the floor in the last legislative session on Twitter.
-Future and former president of the United States Donald Trump similarly endorsed the law, both in a speech to evangelical Christians on June 22, 2024, as well as in a post on Truth Social.
+Then-former president of the United States Donald Trump similarly endorsed the law, both in a speech to evangelical Christians on June 22, 2024 and in a post on Truth Social.
 Speaker of the House Mike Johnson similarly endorsed the law, stating that he expected it to survive legal challenges.

-In response to the attempted assassination of Donald Trump in Pennsylvania, Governor Landry stated his belief that if the Ten Commandments were present in the assassin, Thomas Matthew Crooks', classrooms, the shooting would not have occurred.
+In response to the attempted assassination of Donald Trump in Pennsylvania, Governor Landry stated his belief that if the Ten Commandments were present in the classroom of assassin Thomas Matthew Crooks, the shooting would not have occurred.

 Other politicians have criticized the legislation; in particular, Democratic Louisiana Senate member Royce Duplessis called the lawmakers supporting the legislation "hypocritical".

 Similar Bills

-Similar bills to Louisiana HB 71 have been failed in Montana, North Dakota and South Dakota.
+Similar bills to Louisiana HB 71 have failed in Montana, North Dakota and South Dakota.